Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Experiments

 We evaluate the stroke-structure parsing performance of our model on Chinese, Japanese, and OBS characters.
 Given an input character image, the model predicts a set of stroke segments that represent the underlying stroke structure of the character.
 To assess the stroke parsing quality, we measure the spatial overlap between the polygonal coverage induced by the predicted strokes and the foreground region of the original character image.
 Results are reported in Table~\ref{tab:results}.
 Details of the test set are provided in Appendix~\ref{app:test_set_curation}.

-\paragraph{Quantitative results.} Models trained with \methodname consistently outperform baselines by a large margin across all scripts.
+\paragraph{Quantitative results.} Models trained with \methodname consistently outperform all baselines, including both powerful existing MLLMs (GPT-5 and Claude Sonnet 4) and specialized line-segmentation methods (ELSED and DeepLSD).
 They achieve higher reward (RE), indicating a better alignment with the training objective, while simultaneously yielding higher coverage (CO) and substantially lower invalid-stroke rates (IS).
-These improvements are evident not only in intra-script experiments, but also in cross-script evaluation settings.
+Improvements are evident in not only intra-script experiments, but also cross-script evaluation settings.

+To have a more balanced view of model performance beyond the training-related metrics RE, CO, and IS, we further adopt the Make Me A Hanzi~\footnote{\url{https://github.com/skishore/makemeahanzi}} dataset as an additional test set, since it provides stroke median-line annotations that enable finer geometric evaluation.
+Based on these stroke-level ground-truth annotations, we introduce three complementary metrics: CD (stroke count difference), MD (mean distance between stroke centers), and LD (stroke length difference).
+These metrics respectively measure structural quantity, spatial alignment, and geometric proportion, thereby covering multiple fundamental aspects of stroke-level fidelity.
+As shown in Table~\ref{tab:results_make_me_a_hanzi}, HieroSA consistently achieves better CD, MD, and LD than other methods, which is consistent with its advantages under RE, CO, and IS.
+The qualitative results in Table 2 of our paper further demonstrate that our model generates structurally reasonable strokes.

 \paragraph{Qualitative results.} Qualitative results further illustrate the effectiveness of our approach.
 As shown in Table~\ref{tab:qualitative_results}, the predicted stroke structures align with the core stroke composition of the input characters across scripts.
 The models capture the main structural skeletons while preserving essential stroke connectivity, yielding visually coherent stroke-structure decompositions.
 These observations are consistent with the quantitative results.